 Type 1 diabetes is one of the most common chronic disorders among children and adolescents but affects people of all ages and globally more than 5 million people are affected.
 In type 1 diabetes the insulin-producing beta-cells are lost due to an autoimmune attack and hence the ability to regulate blood glucose levels.
 The affected is therefore solely dependent on exogenous insulin treatment for regulating glucose in order to survive.
-Since there is a manual regulation of the insulin dosage, the blood sugar level may vary significantly depending on how meticulous the patient is with dosing, meal glucose estimations and exercise.
-Despite intense efforts, it is nearly impossible to fully mimic the normal glucose regulation due to its physiological complexity and the many external aspects that influence glucose levels.
+Since there is a manual regulation of the insulin dosage, the blood sugar level may vary significantly depending on how meticulous the patient is with dosing, meal glucose estimations, and exercise.
+Despite intense efforts, it is nearly impossible to fully mimic normal glucose regulation due to its physiological complexity and the many external aspects that influence glucose levels.
 If too much insulin is administered, the glucose levels decrease to critically low levels, i.e. hypoglycemia which requires immediate attention and may be lethal if no action is taken.
-On the other hand, if the insulin dose is inadequate the inevitable mean increase of glucose levels dramatically increases the risk of long-term complications such as kidney failure, vision impairment, and cardiovascular disease.
+On the other hand, if the insulin dose is inadequate the inevitable mean increase in glucose levels dramatically increases the risk of long-term complications such as kidney failure, vision impairment, and cardiovascular disease.

 In general practice, most patients only see their diabetes nurse and doctor a few times per year.
-When reviewing the patients’ GCM-data, which can consist of up to 50 000 data points, time is limited and hence it is very difficult to scrutinize the data and therefore most treatment adjustments are based on mean values and average trends.
+When reviewing the patients’ GCM-data, which can consist of up to 50 000 data points, time is limited and hence it is very difficult to scrutinize the data therefore most treatment adjustments are based on mean values and average trends.
 Hence, a lot of information is lost in translation, and therefore patients risk having unattended fundamental treatment problems with their insulin dosage for years without the proper adjustments.

 Using ML for hypoglycemia root cause

-Extensive work has been conducted in order to predict the likelihood of hypoglycemia with the intent to be used in real time applications, i.e. hybrid- and closed-loop insulin pumps.
-This is of great value for the patient, but does not help the clinician to assess necessary changes in the insulin treatment.
+Extensive work has been conducted in order to predict the likelihood of hypoglycemia with the intent to be used in real-time applications, i.e. hybrid- and closed-loop insulin pumps.
+This is of great value for the patient but does not help the clinician to assess necessary changes in the insulin treatment.
 However, in this project, the root cause of hypoglycemia was the main focus which in extension could serve as a decision support system in the clinical setting.